-The P0155 OBD2 code indicates the heating element inside the upstream bank 2 oxygen sensor is taking too long to heat up.
+The P0155 OBD2 code indicates the heating element inside the upstream bank 2 oxygen sensor takes too long to heat up.
 When this happens, your vehicle spends too long-running on a rich fuel mixture.
-The results are a rough ride and elevated emissions, which can cause you to fail your next emissions test.
+The results are a rough ride and elevated emissions, causing you to fail your next emissions test.

 P0155 Code Definition: O2 Sensor Heater Circuit Malfunction (Bank 2 Sensor 1)